razakal/Qora/README.md

 * Bitcointalk: https://bitcointalk.org/index.php?topic=881230.0
 * API Docs: https://docs.google.com/document/d/1uBN8JXYNAWb8NUxon7MKx2MSJs4HHekIgolIXGTwR4c/edit?usp=sharing

+I do not want to abandon this project but at the moment I simply have no choice.

+My social and professional life have been damaged too much and I need to recover this while I still can.

+Hopefully I can come back soon to continue the development of this project.

+71ecef2545d3eb457e65df92c7320aee502adb0befb0f97fc0c4779fde8c7782

 ## Setting up Qora
 Add all the libraries from 'libs' except the native folder to your build path.